LukeGrahamLandry/franca/devlog.md

 - started riscv emit, instruction encoding, etc
 - trying to do hello world with write+exit syscall and run it in https://github.com/libriscv/libriscv
-  - libriscv says "Exception: Invalid ELF section header string table index" if you don't give it at Elf.Header.section_header_names_index, because it wants to look for a `.interp` entry. real linux kernal doesn't care for static binaries but sure whatever.
+  - libriscv says "Exception: Invalid ELF section header string table index" if you don't give it at Elf.Header.section_header_names_index, because it wants to look for a `.interp` entry. real linux kernel doesn't care for static binaries but sure whatever.
   - yay! hello world works.
     - interesting that write syscall to stdIN shows it to you on orb and blink but not on libriscv